astronomer/docs/learn/cloud-ide-tutorial.md

 ## Step 4: Add required Python packages

 Navigate to the **Requirements** tab in the pipeline editor "Environment" section.
 Under this tab you can add any Python packages that you are planning to use in Cloud IDE Python cells within this Cloud IDE project.
-To create our simple ML model we will need the `scikit-learn` package.
-Add this package by clicking on **+ Requirement** and typing `scikit-learn` into the "package name" field.
-Select the latest version and click **Add**.
+To create the simple ML model shown in this tutorial, you will need the `scikit-learn` package.
+Click on **+ Requirement** and type `scikit-learn` into the "package name" field.
+Select the latest version at the top of the list and click **Add**.

 ![Add scikit-learn](/img/guides/cloud_ide_add_requirement.png)

 ## Step 5: Import a dataset into your database

-In this tutorial we will try to predict the intelligence of a dog breed based on their upper and lower height and weight limits.
+Now that you have your Cloud IDE project set up, you can move on to creating an ML pipeline.
+For this tutorial you will try to predict the intelligence of a dog breed based on their upper and lower height and weight limits.
 Download the [ dog_intelligence.csv ] PLACEHOLDER LINK dataset which is a slightly changed version of [this dataset on Kaggle](https://www.kaggle.com/datasets/jasleensondhi/dog-intelligence-comparison-based-on-size) and import it into your database.

-If you are using Snowflake follow these steps:

 1. Run the following SQL statement in a Snowflake worksheet to create the target table: